Viewing course details for 2025-26 year of entry

 - School of Film

-Why choose Game and Level Design BA at Middlesex?
+Why study Game and Level Design BA at Middlesex?

-You will learn key skills, such as game design and prototyping, game engine scripting, environmental storytelling, game writing, idea generation and selection, game prototyping, basic programming, writing and storytelling for games and environmental design.
+- Practical learning from day one: Dive straight into designing and prototyping games, using both digital and paper-based methods, and build your skills through real-world applications.
+You will learn key skills, such as game design and prototyping, game engine scripting, , basic programming, writing and storytelling for games and environmental design.

+- Develop a standout portfolio: Build a professional portfolio of game prototypes that showcase your creative and technical abilities, ready to impress employers.
 You'll learn how to communicate a detailed game idea professionally across a range of modes including writing, prototyping, diagramming, speaking.
-And develop experience of game engines and how to use them to produce digital prototypes in response to a industry briefs.
-There will be opportunities for hands-on experience of creating and publishing games using storytelling techniques and environmental design.
+And learn how to produce digital prototypes in response to a industry briefs.

 3 great reasons to pick this course